ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ruf:
 :  Addresses to which message-specific failure information is to be reported (comma-separated plain-text list of DMARC URIs; **OPTIONAL**).
-If present, the Domain Owner or PSO is requesting Mail Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
+If present, the Domain Owner is requesting Mail Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
    [@!I-D.ietf-dmarc-aggregate-reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.